renpy/renpy/sphinx/source/gui.rst

 this documentation.
 The default values can changed based on size and colors selected for the game, and the values in this file are an example of extensive GUI customization.
-It's best to search gui.rpy for define and the variable in question—for example, "define gui.font_size".
+It's best to search gui.rpy for define and the variable in question â€“ for example, "define gui.font_size".

 Some of the adjustments below either partially or completely effect image files.
 As a result, the changes only take effect when the image files